null-machine/limbus-company-roll-analyzer/index.md

 \- Relatively poor clashing power
 \- Tremor and stagger threshold manipulation are not that remarkable on their own

 Note: The authors of this tier list have not had that much first-hand experience with this unit.
-This ranking was done primarily by looking at her roll numbers and kit.
+This ranking was done primarily by analyzing her roll numbers and kit effects.
+For transparency, all three contributors agreed that she was either high A tier or low S tier, and that she outcompeted KK Hong Lu for his previous position in low S tier.

 ---